-a. a personal record kept by a school staff member if it is kept in the personal possession of the individual who made the record, and information contained in the record has never been revealed or made available to any other person except the maker's temporary substitute; b. an employment record which is used only in relation to a student's employment by the Ashland-Greenwood Public Schools;
+2. Eligible Student - a student or former student who has reached age 18 or is attending a post-secondary school a. a personal record kept by a school staff member if it is kept in the personal possession of the individual who made the record, and information contained in the record has never been revealed or made available to any other person except the maker's temporary substitute; b. an employment record which is used only in relation to a student's employment by the Ashland-Greenwood Public Schools;

-c. alumni records which contain information about a student after he or she is no longer in attendance and which do not relate to the person as a student.
+3. Parent - either a natural parent of a student, a guardian, or an individual acting as a parent or guardian in the absence of the student's parent or guardian c. alumni records which contain information about a student after he or she is no longer in attendance and which do not relate to the person as a student.